-• Written project thesis: the thesis is submitted as a written scientific report.
+- Written project thesis: the thesis is submitted as a written scientific report.
 The submission deadline is defined in the application form for the project topic.
 The deadline should be in the semester term in which the project thesis was started.
-The report should be submitted in a digital format such as a pdf-file.
+The report should be submitted in a digital format such as a pdf-file. - Weight of the grade: 90 % written report / 10 % oral examination. - In the final grading report only the combined final grade will be included

-Student is looking for a topic Student looks into the topic list in the Learning Campus Student contacts the corresponding supervisor to discuss a possible topic and its objectives Participation is Student presents the topic and objectives Admission Requirement!
-Student fills out the application form including topic and name of supervisors Student collects the signature from the supervisors for the application form Student hands in the form to the Examination Office Burghausen Examination Office hands over the application form to the Examination Board Examination Board admits the thesis Student conducts the thesis (290 h) with a maximum duration of 5 months Student presents the results (20 min + 10 min) Student hands in a written report to the supervisors (pdf-format) Supervisor fills out the grade form and hands it to the Examination Office Grade is entered into OSC
+Student is looking for a topic

+•

+Student looks into the topic list in the Learning Campus

+\downarrow

+Student contacts the corresponding supervisor to discuss a possible topic and its objectives

++

+Student presents the topic and objectives

+\downarrow

+Student fills out the application form including topic and name of supervisors

+Student collects the signature from the supervisors for the application form

++

+Student hands in the form to the Examination Office Burghausen

+•

+Examination Office hands over the application form to the Examination Board

+\downarrow

+Examination Board admits the thesis

+4

+Student conducts the thesis (290 h) with a maximum duration of 5 months

+Student presents the results (20 min + 10 min)

+Student hands in a written report to the supervisors (pdf-format)

++

+Supervisor fills out the grade form and hands it to the Examination Office

+Ļ

+Grade is entered into OSC